cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/environment-variables.md

 ## GITHUB_PASSWORD

-Password of the GitHub account used to create and publish releases.
+Password or [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) of the GitHub account used to create and publish releases.

 # MyGet